This post may contain affiliate links. If you purchase through these links, I may receive a small commission at no cost to you. Learn more.

 • DISEASE-RESISTANT FOR HEALTHIER PLANTS: Marketmore cucumber seeds boast resistance to common pests and diseases like cucumber mosaic virus, ensuring your plants stay robust and productive with less…

-• Set Of 2 Live Green Cucumber Plants, 6 To 8 Inches Tall, Cucumber Plants Live, 4 Inches Pot, Cucumber Live Plants, Cucumber Starter Plants For Growing, Easy To Plant Indoor Outdoor
+• 3 Cucumber Plants Live, Live Green Cucumber Plants, 3 To 5 Inches Tall, 4 Inches Pot, Cucumber Live Plants, Cucumber Starter Plants For Growing Outdoor

 Frequently Asked Questions